Motorsport Dataloggers: What do you need and why?

 What about knowledge?
 Is it pretty self-explanatory stuff, or do you think drivers need a degree to really understand what they’re looking at?

 There is nothing complicated about finding performance in the basic logged data channels!
 The thing is, you do need some background into the what, why, and how.
 Once you understand the fundamental principles about what to look for and what to prioritize it’s not particularly difficult to apply.
-This is really what we focus on heavily in both the Data Analysis Fundamentals and Advanced Data Analysis (release TBC) courses — it’s the principles and concepts to try to make the lessons generically applicable regardless of the car or logging system.
+This is really what we focus on heavily in both the Data Analysis Fundamentals and Professional Data Analysis courses — it’s the principles and concepts to try to make the lessons generically applicable regardless of the car or logging system.

 Data analysis45